-In a mixer with the paddle attachment, beat the cream cheese until smooth and fluffy.
+- In a mixer with the paddle attachment, beat the cream cheese until smooth and fluffy.
 Scrape the edges of the bowl and add the maple syrup and the milk.
 Mix well until a smooth sauce is achieved.

-Place in crock pot and cook on high for 4 hours.
+- Cut apples and place in a crock pot with spices.
+Cook on high for 4 hours.
 Stir occasionally.

-Blend cooked apples until smooth.
+- Blend cooked apples until smooth.
 Store in a plastic baggie for piping.

-In a medium sauce pot, bring water, butter and salt to a boil.
+- In a medium saucepot, bring water, butter, and salt to a boil.

-Remove from heat and stir in flours until well combined and pulls together in a ball.
+- Remove from heat and stir in flours until well combined and pulls together in a ball.

-Place dough in a mixing bowl, fitted with the paddle attachment, and begin mixing on low.
+- Place dough in a mixing bowl, fitted with the paddle attachment, and begin mixing on low.
 Introduce one egg at a time to the dough until fully incorporated before adding the next egg.
 Once all eggs have been added the dough should be shiny and smooth with a pale yellow color.

-Bring peanut oil to temperature over medium high heat in a deep sided pot.
+- Bring peanut oil to temperature over medium-high heat in a deep-sided pot.
 When oil becomes loose and there are ribbons on the bottom, the oil is ready.

-Using a cookie scoop, scoop pastry into hot oil and let fry for about 9 minutes.
+- Using a cookie scoop, scoop pastry into hot oil and let fry for about 9 minutes.

-Remove from oil and place in cinnamon sugar and make sure the fried choux is fully coated.
+- Remove from oil and place in cinnamon sugar and make sure the fried choux is fully coated.

-Using a skewer or a chop stick, puncture a hole in the choux.
+- Using a skewer or a chopstick, puncture a hole in the choux.

-Take the apple butter baggie, cut a small corner off the bag and pipe into the choux until full.
+- Take the apple butter baggie, cut a small corner off the bag and pipe into the choux until full.